-The accreditation code will be displayed on the final certificate for the qualification.
+The QN code will be displayed on the final certificate for the qualification.

-Qualification title Accreditation Number Scottish Certificate for Personal Licence Holders at SCQF Level 6 R650 04 Scottish Certificate for Personal Licence Holders (Refresher) at SCQF Level 6 R651 04
+Qualification Title Qualification Number (QN) BIIAB Scottish Certificate for Personal Licence Holders at SCQF Level 6 R650 04

-2. Objective and Purpose of these Qualifications
+Objective and Purpose of this Qualification

 The Scottish Certificate for Personal Licence Holders is aimed at learners who want to work as a licensee in the Scottish licensed trade.